 - Armadale is a village in the island's southern end.
 There is a tourist centre located next to Armadale Castle's ruins.
 Sabhal Mor Ostaig is a Gaelic learning centre.

 - Dunvegan is famous with its Dunvegan Castle (Clan MacLeod).
-In the recent years it becomes an increasingly popular holiday vacation destination.
+In recent years it became an increasingly popular holiday vacation travel destination.

 Isle of Skye cruise terminal